 7. Ask about any special care or medication the pet might need

-Chat with the pet owner before your visit about how exactly any medication should be given.
+Chat with the pet parent before your visit about how exactly any medication should be given.
 For example, does it need to be mixed with food?
 If so, what kind of food?
 Make sure to check when and how often the medicine is required, and try to stick to the pet’s usual routine as much as possible.

 8. Bond with the pet

 The best part about being on a house sit is getting the chance to bond with your new cat or dog friend - it's a cat and dog sitting expectation.
-Spend lots of time together, providing lots of strokes and belly rubs (if the pet will let you), and play games using the pet’s toys.
+Spend lots of time together, providing lots of petting and belly rubs (if the pet will let you), and play games using the pet’s toys.

 Become a pet sitter